jon-zimmermann/jon-zimmermann/README.md

 ### 👀 About Me

-I’m doing an apprenticeship in application development at Roche in Rotkreuz, Switzerland.
+I’m doing an apprenticeship in application development at Roche in Rotkreuz, Switzerland alongside a vocational baccalaureate.
 I mostly code in **C#** and build stuff using **ASP.NET**, **Blazor**, and **MySQL**.
 Right now I’m working on a web app for **Zlv Mint** to support MINT apprenticeships.